beatriceinfurna/tableau-campaign-analysis-decathlon-/README.md

 # Tableau Campaign Analysis – Decathlon x Sissy Mua

 ## Project Overview
-This repository presents a **group academic project** developed as part of the *IESEG Dashboarding Course*.
+This repository presents a **group academic project** developed as part of the *IESEG Data Vizualization course*.

 The project analyzes the performance of an **influencer marketing campaign** conducted by **Decathlon (Domyos brand)** in partnership with fitness influencer **Sissy Mua**.
 The analysis was carried out using **Tableau**, with a strong focus on dashboard design, storytelling, and business interpretation.